stupidcomputer/stupidcomputer/ssg/index.rst

 If you need another form of contact, email me and I'll give it to you.

 To see previous revisions of the site, click `here </changelog.html>`_.
+To see the privacy policy and other relevant legal information, click `here </legal/>`_.